m4n1c22/os_labs/os_lab_3/README.md

 ####Executing pr_cs.sh

-*`pr_cs.sh` is a shell script which acts as a user level producer/consumer based on the parameter passed.
+*`pr_cs.sh` is a shell script which acts as a user level producer/consumer with a provision to provide stats of queue in use based on the parameter passed.
 * Usage is `sh pr_cs.sh p 2 msg prod_1` where `p` is mode as in producer mode, `2` is rate of inflow, `msg` is the message and `prod_1` is the instance name.
 * Usage is `sh pr_cs.sh c 2 consumer_1` where `c` is mode as in consumer mode, `2` is rate of outflow and `consumer_1` is the instance name.
+* Usage is `sh pr_cs.sh stats 2` where `stats` is mode as in FIFO Stats mode, `2` is sleep rate or how frequent the stats data is accessed.

 ####Executing task2_3.sh

 *`task2_3.sh` is a shell script which automates the user level producers  & consumers.